burlap101/Devek/README.md

 ## **Extension Settings**

-- `devekDev.enableInsights`: Enable or disable productivity tracking.
+- `devekDev.enableInsights`: Enable or disable productivity insights.
-- `devekDev.customConfig`: Adjust settings to match your team's unique workflow.
+- `devekDev.customConfig`: Personalize the extension to fit your workflow.

 ---

 ## **Known Issues**

-- High activity across multiple files may result in minor delays in processing.
+- In environments with heavy multitasking, minor performance adjustments may be required.
-- Ensure optimal VS Code performance for best results.
+- Regularly review your configuration for optimal results.

 ---

 ## **Release Notes**

-### 1.0.0
+### 0.0.4
-- **Initial release of Devek.dev**
+- **First release of Devek.dev**
-  - Gain productivity insights.
+  - Deliver productivity insights.
-  - Optimize collaboration and workflow.
+  - Improve team collaboration and workflow.

 ---

 ## **Get Involved**

-Have suggestions, feedback, or questions?
-Reach out to help us make **Devek.dev** even better!
+Have feedback or suggestions?
+Let us know!
+Your input helps us refine **Devek.dev** to better serve development teams.

-**Transform the way your team collaborates and develops with Devek.dev!**
+**Empower your team with Devek.dev—streamline, collaborate, and succeed together!**